 Why should I convert my old VHS tapes to digital?

 VHS tapes degrade over time, losing picture and sound quality.
 Digitizing them protects your memories from this inevitable deterioration.
+Whether you choose to convert VCR to DVD or store the files digitally, you’ll preserve those moments for the long haul.
 Plus, digital files are much easier to access and share with family and friends, no matter where they are.
 You can watch them on practically any device – your phone, computer, tablet, or smart TV.

 What's the best way to convert VHS to digital: DIY or professional services?